US Launches Follow-Up Strike on Houthi Radar Site

 "I would hope they wouldn't," he added, describing the Houthi efforts as "generally fruitless."

-But the White House repeated its warning Friday that the Houthis would face additional consequences if their attacks persist.
+But the White House repeated its warning Friday that the Houthis would face additional consequences if their attacks persisted.

 Also Friday, the U.S. unveiled new sanctions aimed at commodity shipments that have been funding the Houthis and their Iranian backers.